-3. Impact of noise on marine animals
+Impact of noise on marine animals

 The effects of noise depend on different properties of noise such as frequency content and duration.
 The scale of the effect largely depends on the animal's proximity to the sound source with increasing impact the closer the animals is to the source.
-An animal moving towards a noise source will, at some point, come within detection distance of the noise.
+An animal moving towards a noise source will at some point come within detection distance of the noise.
 At shorter distances effects from noise range from masking, behavioural changes/cessation of ongoing behaviour, physiological stress effects, temporary or permanent changes in hearing sensitivity, and physical injury in non-auditory tissue.

 The range of the different impacts is ideally defined by a species specific threshold for each effect, creating species specific zones of impact.
 Figure 7 shows how the different zones are contained within each other.
-In reality these zones are not sharply defined, and there is a large overlap
+In reality these zones are not sharply defined, and there is a large overlap between the different zones, as impacts are depending on a number of variables like age, sex and general physiological and behavioural states of the individuals all of which will be different for each individual within a species (Popov et al., 2011, Southall et al., 2007).
+The existing background noise level is also an important factor for determining the extent of the zones of impact.

-Figure 7: Zones of noise impact.
+Figure 7, Zones of noise impact.
 The noise point source (black) is at the centre of the sphere.
 As the distance to the noise source increases, the severity and number of different effects experienced by an animal decreases.
 Injury and PTS (dark red) only occur closest to the sound source.
 TTS (red), behavioural reactions and stress (orange) can also occur further away along with masking (yellow), and furthest away from the sound source an animal is just able to detect the sound (blue).
 These zones of impact are, however, not as sharply defined as depicted here and there is a large degree of overlap between some of the zones.